-The Biscayne is designed to be pure fun and I’m now taking pre orders for the first batch of 12.
+The Biscayne is designed to be pure fun and I’m now taking direct orders for this more moderately priced model.
 A non-refundable $600 deposit will reserve yours.
 The balance is due upon completion.
 ETA depends on when you order.
-For an idea, if you order at the beginning of September you should get your guitar before the end of this year, 2018.
 Contact me via this website and I’ll send you an invoice for the deposit via PayPal.

 Pricing starts at $1299 plus S/H for 1 pickup “switchless wonder.”